 There are thousands of designers and developers who use Icons8, free or paid.
-However, some people blame us for not giving away every format, or don’t want to link to us.
+However, some people blame us for not giving away every format or don’t want to link to us.
 We admit it’s a tough question for us so let’s explain how we see it, and you’re welcome to give your opinion in the comments below.
-Sound fair?
+Sounds fair?

 There are many icon websites that publish freebies created by a bunch of different artists whereas we produce all our icons in-house.